What is crystallization?

 My honey has crystallized.
 Do I need to throw it away?

 No. Crystallization can be reversed by heating.
-The primary means to heat the honey to remove the crystals is to place the honey container in a warm water bath for a period of time to return the crystals to liquid.
+Place the honey container in a warm water bath for a period of time to return the crystals to liquid.